Zelenskyy: Latest Call With Trump Was 'Most Productive' He's Had

-Ukrainian President Volodymyr Zelenskyy said Saturday that his latest conversation with President Donald Trump this week was the best and "most productive" he has had.
+Ukrainian President Volodymyr Zelenskyy said on Saturday that his latest conversation with U.S. President Donald Trump this week was the best and "most productive" he has had to date.

 "Regarding the conversation with the president of the United States, which took place a day earlier, it was probably the best conversation we have had during this whole time, the most productive," Zelenskyy said in his nightly video address.